Dwarf elephant: Timor

 The species Stegodon timorensis is known from the Middle Pleistocene of Timor.
 It is a small-sized species, only slightly larger than S. sondaarii, and around 23% the size of mainland species, with an estimated body mass of around 770 kg.

 Luzon

 On Luzon the dwarf Stegodon luzonensis is known from remains found in the Manila Basin of an uncertain Pleistocene age, as well as remains found near the early Middle Pleistocene Nesorhinus butchery site dating to around 700,000 years ago.
 It is around 40% the size of mainland Stegodon species, with a body mass of around 1.3 tons.
 Though the temporal span of Stegodon on Luzon is not well constrained due to the limited number of finds, remains are suggested to span from at least around 1-0.8 million years ago to around 400,000 years ago.
-The extinct dwarf elephant Elephas beyeri is also known from the island of an unknown (probably Pleistocene) age, which is estimated to have been about 1.2 m in shoulder height.
+The extinct reputed dwarf elephant Elephas beyeri is also known from the island of an unknown (probably Pleistocene) age, which is estimated to have been about 1.2 m in shoulder height, though later analysis suggested that the only known remains, a lost cheek tooth, may represent a juvenile milk tooth, which would bring the dwarf status into doubt.
+Other Elephas remains of Pleistocene age are known from Luzon, but these are non-dwarfs comparable in size to living Asian elephants.